 Are Sous Vide Plastic Bags Safe?

-Yes – as long as you buy the right ones.
+Now, here is a question with a simple and definitive answer.
+Yes…as long as you buy the right ones.
 The reason why so many people often question the safety of using plastics with sous vide is because of BPA chemicals and the possibility of melting the plastic or seal.
+Obviously, this would spoil any sous vide dish.
 Luckily, nearly all food-grade bags today are BPA-free, and since the bags are BPA-free, you don’t have to worry about the plastics in your sous vide container since they won’t touch your food.
+So, that should come as a relief to all home sous vide chefs.
 To sum up the question, sous vide plastic bags are perfectly safe if you purchase the correct types – always read the labels before you make a purchase.
+Don’t cheap out or grab bags without consideration.
+Down that road lies disaster.

 Any vacuum sealer bags or bags that are specifically made for sous vide should be fine.
-If you enjoy using Ziploc bags, just be sure to look for the extra thick “freezer-style” bags which also often say food-grade.
+If you enjoy using Ziploc bags, just be sure to look for the extra thick “freezer-style” bags which also often say “food-grade.”
+Those will be safe for use with your sous vide cooker.

 Vacuum Sealer Bags for Sous Vide